 \subsection{Experimental Setting}

-\textbf{Testbed:} We consider a collaborative video analytics system with four edge nodes.
+\textbf{Testbed:} We evaluate a multi-edge video analytics system comprising four edge nodes.
 Each edge node is equipped with an Inter(R) Xeon(R) Gold 6242R CPU and a GeForce RTX 2080Ti GPU.
-The operating system of the edge nodes is Ubuntu 18.04, and the video analytics system is built with Pytorch and Python.
-The test video contents are road traffic videos\cite{website:video}.
-We use the publicly available bandwidth traces \cite{akhtar2018oboe} to emulate the bandwidth connections between the edge nodes.
-Because there are no publicly available datasets for inference request rates, we simulate the arrival rates of inference requests on different edge nodes by scaling the request rates of the Wikipedia website \cite{urdaneta2009wikipedia}.
-The workload profiles of the edge nodes are shown in Fig. \ref{fig: workload}.
-The request rates on one edge node is light compared with its processing capacity.
-There are also two edge nodes with moderate request rates and one more edge node with a heavy workload.
+The operating system across all edge nodes is Ubuntu 18.04, and the video analytics system is implemented using Pytorch and Python.
+We use the road traffic videos \cite{website:video} as test video contents.
+To emulate bandwidth connections between the edge nodes, publicly available bandwidth traces are adopted \cite{akhtar2018oboe}.
+In the absence of publicly available datasets for inference request rates, we simulate the arrival rates of inference requests on different edge nodes by scaling the request rates of the Wikipedia website \cite{urdaneta2009wikipedia}.
+The request rates on one edge node are relatively light compared to its processing capacity, while two edge nodes experience moderate request rates, and one edge node bears a heavy workload.

-\textbf{System configuration:} We consider the video analytics task of object detection for case study.
-We deploy four DNN-based object detection models on each edge node, including two small models (i.e., fasterrcnn mobilenet 320 and fasterrcnn mobilenet \cite{ren2015faster}) and two large models (i.e., retinanet resnet-50 \cite{lin2017focal} and maskrcnn resnet-50 \cite{he2017mask}).
-The default penalty weight for the overall delay is set to be 5.
-The original video resolution is 1080P, which can be downsized to 720P, 480P, 360P, and 240P by video preprocessing.
-The recognition accuracy and the average inference delay for a video frame under different models and resolutions are illustrated in Table \ref{tab:accuracy} and Table \ref{tab:delay}, respectively.
-We calculate the recognition accuracy of a model under different video resolutions by comparing with the ground truth obtained from the recognition results of the most accurate model under the original resolution.
-This approach is consistent with the previous works \cite{xiao2021towards,jiang2018chameleon,kang2017noscope}.
+\textbf{System configuration:} We perform object detection for our case study in video analytics.
+Four DNN-based object detection models, consisting of two small models (fasterrcnn mobilenet 320 and fasterrcnn mobilenet \cite{ren2015faster}) and two large models (retinanet resnet-50 \cite{lin2017focal} and maskrcnn resnet-50 \cite{he2017mask}), are deployed on each edge node.
+The default penalty weight for the overall delay is 5.
+The original video resolution is 1080P and can be downsized to 720P, 480P, 360P, and 240P through video preprocessing.
+The recognition accuracy and average inference delay for a video frame under various models and resolutions are presented in Tables \ref{tab:accuracy} and \ref{tab:delay}, respectively.
+To calculate the recognition accuracy under different video resolutions, we compare it with the ground truth obtained from the recognition results of the most accurate model under the original resolution, following the approach consistent with prior works \cite{xiao2021towards,jiang2018chameleon,kang2017noscope}.